HurricaneJames/TimeKeeper/README.md

 Skip forward a couple years and there is some time and a desire to develop Android apps again.
 This is really a "MyFirstAndroid" type app, so it is probably best not to expect it to do anything useful for a while.

 # Compatibility #
-This app is designed to work with KitKat and newer (SDK 19+).
+This app is designed to work with KitKat and newer (API 19+).
 At some point it may be extended to older devices, but for now, this is just easier.